Dave's Travel Pages

 What tourist scams in Athens are there?

-Scams differ from petty crime such as pick pocketing, as they often rely on personal interaction in order to carry out the con.
+Scams differ from petty theft such as pick pocketing, as they often rely on personal interaction in order to carry out the con.
 Travelers always seem to comment on taxis scams, no matter which country they are talking about, and Athens is no exception.
 In addition, the ‘bar scam' does still sometimes happen.

 Is Athens safe to visit?
 Travel tips for visiting Athens in Greece.